Symptoms and pain of endometriosis: what do you need to know?

 What are the symptoms of endometriosis?

-The symptoms ofendometriosis are numerous, and several signs can indicate endometrial disease.
+There are many symptoms ofendometriosis, and several signs can indicate endometrial disease.

 Chronic pain

-The most frequent and most suggestive symptom of endometriosis is abdominal pain, particularly chronic pain.
+The most common symptom of endometriosis is abdominal pain, particularly chronic pain.
 Most of the time, pain can take several forms:

-• This is often chronic suffering in the pelvis, at the back of the uterine cavity, in the fallopian tubes or in the abdomen.
+• Pain, often chronic, in the pelvis, behind the uterine cavity, in the fallopian tubes or in the abdomen.

 • It can spread to the lower back and even to the legs.

-• Pain can also occur outside periods and during intercourse: this is known as dyspareunia.
+• Pain can also occur outside the menstrual cycle and during intercourse: this is known as dyspareunia.

-• Some patients may also experienceovulation pain related to this endometrial tissue.
+• Some patients may also experienceovulation pain linked to endometrial tissue.

-• It may hurt to urinate, with burning sensations sometimes mistaken for urinary tract infections, or to defecate.
+• It can also hurt to urinate, with burning sensations sometimes mistaken for urinary tract infections, or during defecation.

 Generally speaking, the endometrial tissue located in more or less distant parts of the pelvic area will undergo hormonal fluctuations during the cycle, causing pain.

-In some women, the pain is so intense that it can cause discomfort.
+For some women, the pain is so intense that it can lead to malaise.
 It can also cause gastrointestinal symptoms if the endometrial cells grow towards the intestines.
 These gastrointestinal symptoms are sometimes caused by other health problems, such as nausea and vomiting.

 Urinary and digestive disorders

 Pain can also be linked to intestinal transit.
 In fact, if problems are located in the intestine, transit can be impacted and blocked.
-At periods, these tissues become inflamed, causing accelerated transit and hence diarrhea.
+During menstruation, these tissues become inflamed, leading to accelerated transit and diarrhea.
 The result is alternating constipation and diarrhea.
 These are very disabling symptoms in everyday life.

 Urinary problems can also be a sign ofendometriosis, with burning during urination, as well as backache.
 Indeed, back pain can be a symptom that adhesions are located in the kidneys.
 This can lead to kidney damage, and in extreme cases, can reach the ureters and prevent urine from reaching the bladder.
 Urine remains accumulated in the kidney, which can affect its functioning, and in the worst cases lead to total loss of kidney function.
 It's important to consult your doctor or gynaecologist for a more complete diagnosis or examination, and to adapt treatment with medication or consider surgery.